tsuru/tsuru/docs/services/usage.rst

 ::

-    $ crane doc add service_name path/to/your/docfile
+    $ crane doc-add service_name path/to/your/docfile

 Crane will read the content of the file and save it.